microsoft/MinecraftCodex/README.md

    ```
 1. Place your OpenAPI API key between the quotes, and save the file.

+## Install Minecraft Bedrock Edition Dedicated Server

+1. Download and unzip the Minecraft Bedrock Dedicated Server to a location on your hard drive.
+1. Open `gulpfile.js` and update the `dedicatedServerPath` variable to the folder where your dedicated server is located.
+1. Run `gulp updateconfig` to add additional configuration files that enable this module to make net requests on Dedicated Server.
+1. Run `gulp updateserver` to update server configuration properties (`server.properties`)
+1. Run `gulp updateworld` to reset the Minecraft Dedicated Server to the default world for the Codex World.
+1. Run Bedrock Dedicated Server directly by running `bedrock_server` within your Bedrock Server directory.

+    The first time you run Bedrock Dedicated Server, you may see a prompt within Windows to enable ports on your firewall for public and/or private networks.
+    Within the pop up Firewall prompt in Windows that you may receive, you will want to potentially enable Bedrock Server port access on your Private networks.
+    Alternately, ensure at least ports 19132 and 19133 are open to Bedrock Dedicated Server via your Firewall tools.

+1. Ensure that local Minecraft local clients can connect to your locally-hosted server - to do this, you need to enable 'loopback' connections for Minecraft UWP.

+    To enable loopback for Minecraft on Windows, run:

+    ```dotnetcli
+    npm run enablemcloopback
+    ```

+    To enable loopback for Minecraft Preview on Windows, run:

+    ```dotnetcli
+    npm run enablemcpreviewloopback
+    ```

 ## Building and Deploying

 1. To build and deploy the application run `gulp`.
-To have it continuously re-build as you make changes, run `gulp watch`.
+To have it continuously re-build as you make changes, run `gulp serve`.
-1. The deployment step automatically moves the compiled code to a Minecraft BehaviorPack folder.
+1. The deployment step automatically moves the compiled code to a Minecraft Behavior Pack folder within your Dedicated Server.
-1. Open Minecraft (Bedrock Edition) and select "Create New", then "Create New World".
+1. Open Minecraft (Bedrock Edition) and click Play.
+Select "Servers".
+    The first time you play, you will need to add a server:
+1. Select Add Server
+1. Type a name for the server ("local") and use a Server Address of 127.0.0.1 if you are running Dedicated Server on the same machine.
-1. Before starting the world, select "Behvior Packs", and select the CodexWorld behavior pack.
+1. Select the server, and select Join Server.
-1. Next, configure the world to use Creative Mode, use the toggles to enable GameTest Framework and Activate Cheats.
-1. Click create and start your world.
 1. Open the chat (click 't') and type "/gametest run codex:codex" to spawn the Non-Player Character, along with a test structure from the BehaviorPack.
 When loading your world in the future, you can push the button on the command block that appears in the test structure

 ## Interacting with the NPC